Characterizing the stabilization size for semi-implicit Fourier-spectral method to phase field equations: Introduction

 Let $f:\, \mathbb T^d \to \mathbb R$ be a smooth function.
 Note that $f$ can be regarded as a tempered distribution on $\mathbb R^d$ for which $\Delta_j f$ can be defined as above.
 For any $1\le p\le q\le \infty$, we recall the following Bernstein inequalities (see \cite{LQT14} for a standard proof)

 In later sections, we will use (sometimes without explicit mentioning) the following interpolation inequality on $\mathbb T^2$: for $s>1$ and any $f\in H^s(\mathbb T^2)$ with mean zero, we have

-\begin{rem*} The mean-zero condition is certainly needed in view of the $\|f\|_{\dot H^1}$ term on the RHS.
-If it is replaced by $\|f\|_{H^1}$ then the inequality holds for any $f$ not necessarily with mean zero. \end{rem*} We include a proof of \eqref{log212} for the sake of completeness.
+where $C_s>0$ is a constant depending only on $s$. \begin{rem} The constant $1$ in the above inequality can be replaced by any other positive constants (with different corresponding constant $C_s$).
+The mean zero condition is certainly needed in view of the $\|f\|_{\dot H^1}$ term on the RHS.
+If it is replaced by $\|f\|_{H^1}$ then the inequality holds for any $f$ not necessarily with mean zero. \end{rem} We include a proof of \eqref{log212} for the sake of completeness.
 Since $f$ has mean zero we have $\Delta_j f=0$ for $j<-2$.
 Let $j_0 \in \mathbb Z$ whose value will be chosen later.
 By using the Bernstein inequality, we have

 Choosing $j_0 = \operatorname{const} \cdot \log (3+\|f\|_{H^s})$ then yields \eqref{log212}.